filipernogueira/university-search-engine/README.md

     -   Run the server's API `python3 app.py`.

 -   **Run the frontend:**
-    -   Open another terminal (in the root of the project), and run the `npm start`.
+    -   Open another terminal (in the root of the project), and run `npm start`.

 ## For Better Performance: